ndmitchell/ghc-make/README.md

 When `ghc-make` has to do a build it also runs `ghc -M` to generate a makefile so it has a current list of all dependencies.
 To produce that list, GHC has to run all preprocessors and parse all Haskell files.
 If GHC was able to produce a makefile while building (as `gcc` is able to do) then `ghc-make` would only ever be very slightly slower.

+#### Does `ghc-make` provide parallel builds?

+No, but [ghc-parmake](http://hackage.haskell.org/package/ghc-parmake) does.
+However, generally I find you need a parallel factor of 3x to match `ghc --make` on a single core, since `ghc --make` does a lot of caching that is unavailable to `ghc-parmake`.

 #### How it it implemented?

 The majority of the work is performed by the [Shake library](https://github.com/ndmitchell/shake), and everything is expressed as standard build-system dependencies.